-the results of clinical examinations; this diagnosis was also validated This test is conducted in accordance with the suggestion provided by the administration of factor VIII.
-Patients were directly by the IFCC; however, the performance and stability have been enhanced in accordance with [9].
+This test is performed in accordance with the IFCC recommendation; however, the performance and stability have been improved according to [8].
+This is because the enzyme (ALT) catalyzes the reaction between L-alanine and 2-oxoglutarate to the presence of Lactate Dehydrogenase (LDH) to form L-lactate and +NAD.
+The rate of oxidation of NADH is proportional to the activity of the ALT-catalyzed enzyme, which can be measured by the oligomerization of absorbance to provide an accurate reading.
+In the transaminase reaction, pyridoxal phosphate functions as a co-enzyme, ensuring that the enzyme reaction is carried out in its entirety.
+Aspartate transaminase enzyme assay enhanced in accordance with [9].
 The presence of an enzyme known as AST in the sample facilitates the transfer of the amine group from L-aspartate to 2-oxoglutarate, which ultimately results in the formation of oxaloacetate and L-glutamate.
 In the presence of Malate Dehydrogenase (MDH), the oxaloacetate molecule undergoes a reaction with NADH that results in the formation of NAD+.
 Measuring the degree to which there is an absence of absorbance enables one to calculate the percentage of NADH that has been oxidized; this percentage is proportional to the activity of the enzyme (AST) catalyst.
 Pyridoxal phosphate participates in the transaminase reaction as a coenzyme and helps to ensure that the enzyme reaction is carried out in its entirety.